ruslansco/Hackathon/README.md

 the chair of the American National Standards Institute (ANSI) for a year.

 Mr. Smoot was 5 feet, 7 inches tall in 1958.
-He was used to measure the Harvard Bridge in Boston which is 364.4 smoots
+He was used to measure the Harvard Bridge in Boston which is 364.4 smoots plus 1 ear.
-+ 1 ear.
 The Patroon Island Bridge over the Hudson River is 1795 feet.
 This is 321.5 smoots.

 Write a program which will be given the length of a bridge in feet.
 You are to print the length of the Bridge in smoots.
 Round the answer to one decimal digit.